Janek2004/JMCBeacons/README.md

 iOS app sends HTTP request to the endpoint endpoint distincts different request by querying 'action' url paramater $_REQUEST['action'] in missions_json.php (subject to change).

+- Type some Markdown text in the left window
+- See the HTML in the right
+- Magic

 API distincs several scenarios:
 *$_REQUEST['action']==="saveRegion"